What is a Profile?

 What is a profile?

-A college application requires a persona of you as a student in order to identify your candidacy.
+Academics, percentages, marks, grades, GPA .. all of these are the base qualifiers for admission to any high profile academic institution.
+You need at the very least an impossibly high percentage to even be considered in your dream school.
+But, all the 99.99% candidates seem the same on paper.
 Grades and numbers are not enough to distinguish your profile from the grades and numbers of everyone else applying as well.
-All the 99.99% candidates seem the same on paper.
 How will you set yourself apart?
 This is what a profile is for.
 Develop it by exploring:

 - What are you really like?